-© Crown copyright 2017
+© Crown copyright 2023

 This publication is licensed under the terms of the Open Government Licence v3.0 except where otherwise stated.
-To view this licence, visit nationalarchives.gov.uk/doc/open-government-licence/version/3 or write to the Information Policy Team, The National Archives, Kew, London TW9 4DU, or email: psi@nationalarchives.gsi.gov.uk.
+To view this licence, visit nationalarchives.gov.uk/doc/open-government-licence/version/3

 Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.